louity/pyscatwave/README.md

 ## Authors

-Louis Thiry, base on code by Edouard Oyallon, Eugene Belilovsky, Sergey Zagoruyko
+Louis Thiry, based on code by Edouard Oyallon, Eugene Belilovsky and Sergey Zagoruyko